MetaMask/metamask-docs/snaps/get-started/install-snaps.md

 - [Node.js](https://nodejs.org/) version 16 or later
 - [Yarn](https://yarnpkg.com/) version 3

-## Install MetaMask Flask Browser Extension
+## Install the MetaMask Flask browser extension

 The [MetaMask Flask](https://metamask.io/flask/) is an experimental playground that provides the developers access to upcoming MetaMask features.
 It is available as a browser extension.